Lady Katherine Grey: Family and claim to the throne

 Lady Katherine was born on 25 August 1540 at Bradgate Park, near Leicester, the second surviving daughter of Henry Grey, 1st Duke of Suffolk, by his marriage to Lady Frances Brandon.
 She was the younger sister of Lady Jane Grey and elder sister of Lady Mary Grey.
-Katherine Grey's maternal grandparents were Charles Brandon, 1st Duke of Suffolk, and Mary Tudor (formerly Queen Consort of France), youngest surviving daughter of Henry VII and Elizabeth of York.
+Katherine Grey's maternal grandparents were Charles Brandon, 1st Duke of Suffolk, and Mary Tudor, Dowager Queen of France, youngest surviving daughter of Henry VII and Elizabeth of York.

 Through their grandmother, the Grey sisters had a close claim in the line of succession to the English throne.
 They were preceded in the line of succession only by Henry VIII's three children – Prince Edward, Lady Mary and Lady Elizabeth – and the descendants of Princess Margaret, the elder daughter of Henry VII and Queen Consort of Scotland, after 1542 represented by Mary, Queen of Scots.
 However, Henry VIII had excluded the Scottish regal line from the English succession in his Will, placing the Grey sisters next-in-line after his own children.

 First marriage

 Some time before August 1552, Katherine Grey was betrothed to Henry, Lord Herbert, heir apparent to William Herbert, 1st Earl of Pembroke.
-In 1553, as King Edward VI was dying, the King and his Chief Minister, John Dudley, 1st Duke of Northumberland, planned to exclude Edward's sister Mary Tudor from the succession in favour of Katherine's elder sister, Lady Jane Grey.
+In 1553, as Edward VI was dying, the King and his Chief Minister, John Dudley, 1st Duke of Northumberland, planned to exclude Edward's sister Mary Tudor from the succession in favour of Katherine's elder sister, Jane.
 According to the Letters Patent of 21 June 1553, Lady Katherine was to be second in the line of succession behind her sister and heirs-male.
-Lady Jane had been married to Northumberland's son, Lord Guildford Dudley, on 25 May 1553.
-On the same occasion, Lady Katherine was married to Lord Herbert at Durham House.
+Jane had been married to Northumberland's son, Lord Guildford Dudley, on 25 May 1553.

+On the same occasion, Katherine was married to Lord Herbert at Durham House.
 After the wedding, Katherine (now Lady Herbert) went to live with her husband at Baynard's Castle beside the Thames.
-When Lady Jane's accession to the throne failed, Henry's father sought to distance himself from the Grey family by separating his son from Lady Katherine and seeking the annulment of the marriage; this was probably achieved in early 1554, as the union had not been consummated.
-Meanwhile, her sister (Lady Jane Grey) and her father (the Duke of Suffolk) had been executed in February 1554 after the suppression of Wyatt's Rebellion.
+When Jane's accession to the throne failed, Henry's father sought to distance himself from the Grey family by separating his son from Katherine and seeking the annulment of the marriage; this was probably achieved in early 1554, as the union had not been consummated.
+Meanwhile, her sister Jane and her father (the Duke of Suffolk) had been executed in February 1554 after the suppression of Wyatt's Rebellion.

-Prospective royal heir under Mary and Elizabeth
+Prospective royal heir under Mary I and Elizabeth I

-During the first phase of Queen Mary's reign, Lady Katherine was senior heir-in-line to the throne as Mary was yet unmarried and her younger sister Elizabeth was regarded as illegitimate.
-Demoted when Elizabeth was declared heir, Lady Katherine's claim came to the fore again when Queen Elizabeth acceded to the English throne in November 1558.
-At one point the Queen was apparently contemplating Lady Katherine Grey as a potential Protestant heir, with rumours of a possible adoption, but any such development was terminated upon Lady Katherine's clandestine marriage to Lord Hertford.
+During the first phase of Queen Mary I's reign, Katherine was senior heir-in-line to the throne as Mary was yet unmarried and her younger sister Elizabeth was regarded as illegitimate.
+Demoted when Elizabeth was declared heir, Katherine's claim came to the fore again when Queen Elizabeth I acceded to the throne in November 1558.
+At one point the Queen was apparently contemplating Katherine as a potential Protestant heir, with rumours of a possible adoption, but any such development was terminated upon Katherine's clandestine marriage to Lord Hertford.